akualab/occult/README.md

 The implementation is only a few lines of code but appears to satisfy many of the requirements.
 Using the Go programming style, I chose to implement processors using functions.
 A processor is implemented usign the ProcFunc type.
 To add a processor to an app and wire its inputs, we use the methods:

 * app.Add()
-* app.AddSkip()
 * app.AddSource()

 These methods create the processor instance with specific parameters and inputs.
-AddSkip specifies how to sample the inputs.
-This may seem strange but is there to help determine the index of the source values which is needed to create affinity with a cluster node.
 AddSource hints the app that the processor instance is a persistent store whose access is slow.

 Perhaps the most important aspect of the design is that affinity is not required.
-It's only there to optimize performance.
-This feature makes it incredibly easy to add and remove nodes and to allocate tasks in the cluster.
+We want affinity to optimize performance.
+This design makes it incredibly easy to add and remove nodes and to allocate tasks in the cluster.
 For example, a node failure results in degraded performance because active requests will time out and some new requests will hit the persistent store.
 Performance will normalize after the caches are filled up again.
 When a node is overloaded due to skewed requests, a load balancing algorithms can be used to use a different node.

 ## Next Steps

 As you see this is a big idea with a very simple implementation.
-Let me know what you thin, does this makes sense?
+Let me know what you think, does this makes sense?
 What use cases shoudl we target?

 Thanks!
 Leo Neumeyer, April 2014.
 * leo@akualab.com